MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

 ---
-title: "Guidelines for Deprecation of Code"
+title: "Guidelines for Deprecation of Base App Code"
-description: "Description of best practices and guidelines for deprecating code in AL for Business Central."
+description: "Description of best practices and guidelines for deprecating code in the Base App for Business Central."
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 10/01/2020